 This, of course, doesn't change the actual plans for release, just the timing, as Capcom's delay is actually Taipei Game Show's decision.

 "Since Taipei Game Show has been postponed, our planned Feb.
 6 reveal will be released at a later time.
 We are currently looking for the best opportunity to share the news with you.
 Stay tuned", the company tweeted.

 If this was a normal release, like Monster Hunter: World or Iceborne were, we'd already have a few ideas on the date.
 However, the unpredictable nature of the Coronavirus outbreak means it's time to play the game of priorities.

 In their defence, if they needed any that is, Capcom started 2020 with a series of exciting announcements for Monster Hunter: World players.
-The game's latest roadmap shows a ton of events and monsters on the horizon, as well as some internal Capcom crossovers.
+The game's shows a ton of events and monsters on the horizon, as well as some internal Capcom crossovers.